wasmCloud/wasmcloud.com/community/2023-10-04-community-meeting.md

 - All you need to do is to close or have 4 approved pull requests on Github or GitLab.
 - One you have this, DigitalOcean will plant a tree on your behalf and send you a nice virtual badge.
 - All you need to do if you want to partake is sign up on the website.
-- On the wasmCloud side we’ll designate our good issues and some stretch issue with the goal to lower the barrier to people are getting started in Wasm.
+- On the wasmCloud side we’ll designate our good issues and some stretch issues with the goal to lower the barrier to people are getting started in Wasm.
 - It officially starts tomorrow at 11am EDT.

 **DISCUSSION: [Versions](https://docusaurus.io/versions) in wasmCloud documentation.
 What is a "version" is for the wasmCloud project.**